 Option 2 Instalment Rate

-The PAYG instalment tax amount, based on the percentage rate as advised by the ATO, Option 2 must be selected with the ATO.
+The PAYG instalment tax amount, if to be reported based on the percentage rate (Option 2) must be selected with the ATO.
 If you are currently paying using Instalment Amount (Option 1), this may be changed to option 2, on the first quarter of the next income year by completing 'instalment rate' (option 2) on your activity statement and lodging it by 28 October (or the applicable due date).
-The option is used by calculating the Non-Mutual Income received by the advised percentage rate for the reporting period.
-The Chart of Accounts must have the income accounts setup as Non-Mutual for this option to be able to calculate when transactions are processed to these particular accounts.
-See Account Maintenance to assist with applying the correct settings.

 Withholding Tax